Deploy MSSQL in SAP BTP, Kyma Runtime

 You can find the resource definitions in the

-folder.
+k8sfolder.
 If you performed any changes in the database configuration, these files may also need to be updated.
-The folder contains the following files:secret.yaml
+The folder contains the following files:secret.yaml: defines the database password and the base64-encoded user.pvc.yaml: defines PVC used to store the data of the database.deployment.yaml: defines the Deployment definition for the MSSQL database as well as a service used for communication.
+This definition references both thesecret.yamlandpvc.yamlby name.

 Run the following commands from the